katherinevankirk/hardware-efficient-learning/README.md

-# hardware-efficient-learning
-Hardware-efficient learning of quantum many-body states.
-Code for simulating a U(1) lattice gauge theory and classifying topological order.

 # Hardware-efficient learning of quantum many-body states.
 This is an open source implementation for the paper "Hardware-efficient learning of quantum many-body states."